One Montgomery

 Despite such occasional activities, One Montgomery is not an "activist" organization but rather a forum for networking and education.
 The group is always seeking members who are interested in meaningful and civil dialog.
 Membership is open to the public, with a goal of achieving diversity of racial and ethnic backgrounds and age groups.
-Dues are reasonable, covering a catered breakfast.
+Dues are reasonable.
 Guests may attend two meetings before having to pay dues.